 Like his forebear, Saint Francis, this enforced time alone with his own thoughts allowed him to reflect upon his life – a salutary practice later advocated by Blaise Pascal, who claimed that the world’s problems could be solved by people just spending half an hour in alone in a quiet room (so unplug that i-phone!).
-John’s newly-awakened conscience opened a window to the ‘still, small voice’ of the grace of Go, prompting him, suaviter et fortiter, to seek out the austerity of the Franciscan Order, which he entered on the founder’s feast day, October 4th, 1416.
+John’s newly-awakened conscience opened a window to the ‘still, small voice’ of the grace of God, prompting him, suaviter et fortiter, to seek out the austerity of the Franciscan Order, which he entered on the founder’s feast day, October 4th, 1416.
 The zeal he had shown in lay life was doubled in his religious path, and Friar John soon became one the most fervent of friars, with his deep prayer life, rigorous asceticism, and his fiery sermons attracting such multitudes that no church could hold them.
-Recognizing his ability, or the grace of God working through him, the Church sent Friar John on numerous diplomatic missions, in which he was unbending in not compromising the truths of the Faith.
+Recognizing his ability, or the grace of God working through him, the Church sent Friar John on numerous diplomatic missions, in which he was unbending in his refusal to compromise the truths of the Faith.

-His life was controversial: There are claims his sermons tended, shall we say, to what we now call the ‘anti-Semitic’ (admittedly, an ambiguous term), as his condemnation of the Jewish religion went beyond what some might consider prudent boundaries; but, at least, a religious syncretic Father John was not.
-He also was a fervent supporter of the Inquisition; and gung-ho in gathering together and leading troops (being called the ‘soldier-saint’, albeit, like his near contemporary Joan of Arc (+1431) without himself being armed) into battle against the Ottoman Turks, helping lift the siege of Belgrade in 1456, as the Muslim hordes, fresh from their conquering of Constantinople in 1453, attempted the conquest of Europe.
-(Listen to this talk on the incredible story of this fateful battle – with a group of inexperienced Christian men, armed primarily with the grace of God and the rightness of their cause, against a war-hardened array of Islamic warriors, trusting in the Holy Name of Jesus, which was their battle cry).
+Just so, he helped lift the siege of Belgrade in 1456, as the Muslim hordes, fresh from their conquering of Constantinople in 1453, attempted the conquest of Europe.
+The reader may listen to this talk on the incredible story of this fateful battle – with a group of inexperienced Christian men, armed primarily with the grace of God and the rightness of their cause, against a war-hardened array of Islamic warriors, trusting in the Holy Name of Jesus, which was their battle cry.

 The Holy Father ordered that the final day of victory – August 6th – be the day chosen to celebrate the Transfiguration, in honour of the miracle.